How to Retire in Japan As A Foreigner: A Comprehensive Guide

 image8

-While not classified as a traditional pension like the Employee Pension Insurance (kosei nenkin) or National Pension (kokumin nenkin), look into having a NISA, Tsumitate NISA, or iDeCo account.
+While not classified as a traditional pension like the Employee Pension Insurance (kosei nenkin) or National Pension (kokumin nenkin), foreign residents can look into having a NISA, Tsumitate NISA, or iDeCo account.

-These additional investing accounts and the traditional pension system offer greater flexibility and control over your retirement planning.
+These additional investing accounts will offer greater flexibility and control over your retirement planning vs only relying on the traditional pension system.

 Does Japan offer a retirement visa?